 Along with patience and understanding, quality memory care, for seniors with Alzheimer’s Disease or other forms of dementia, requires the safest and most familiar environment possible, exactly what you’ll find at our Health Services Center.
 The layout and design of our memory care facilities reduce confusion and instill a greater sense of confidence and independence.

 At Santa Marta, we work with individuals, family members and caregivers, searching for the right balance of respect and care.

-Led by specially trained, nurturing staff who promote confidence and comfort while stimulating cognitive abilities, Santa Marta’s memory care programs near Overland Park, KS, are open to all seniors affected by memory loss.
+Led by specially trained, nurturing staff who promote confidence and comfort while stimulating cognitive abilities, Santa Marta’s memory care programs in Olathe near Overland Park, KS, are open to all seniors affected by memory loss.
 CARES® certified staff deliver compassionate dementia care based on these innovative, evidence-based programs:

 - Landmarks for Living® emphasizes each Resident’s life experiences and helps them retain and restore their independence.
 This program is nationally recognized for excellence in serving people who need care for Alzheimer’s or other age-related dementias.